emon-webdev/Docs-for-Full-Stack-Web-Development-/ReactJs/README.md

 Ans: One of the advantages of JSX is that React creates a virtual DOM (a virtual representation of the page) to track changes and updates.
 13. how props works?
 Ans: props works an Unidirectional data flow (one way binding). props এর  value set করা যাই না এটা readonly.
+14. What is React JS?
+Ans: i.
+React JS is a JavaScript library for building user interfaces. ii.
+React JS is a declarative, efficient, and flexible. iii.
+It is fast and component - based iv.
+It Was initaially debeloped and maintained by Facebook.
+15. More About React JS.
+Ans: React's Virtual DOM is a JavaScript representation of the actual DOM.
+When updates are made React compares the current DOM to the virtual DOM and only updates the differences bettween the two.
+16. React VS Angular VS Vue ? (important)
+Ans: